 During the third week of each semester, students are welcome to change rooms.
 Keep an eye out for announcements about the room change process or stop by the housing office to inquire.

 When a contract is signed, it is for the full-term of the contract academic-year or the summer term.
-Mid- term contract cancellations are extremely rare and are guaranteed only if a resident marries during the contract term (marriage license required) or disassociates from the University (withdraw).
-A resident must complete a Contract Cancellation Request supported by written documentation.
+Mid- term contract cancelations are extremely rare and are guaranteed only if a resident marries during the contract term (marriage license required) or disassociates from the University (withdraw).
+A resident must complete a Contract Cancelation Request supported by written documentation.
 Contracts & Policy details can be found in section 13 of the Student Housing and Residence Education contract.
-Student Housing and Residence Education will consider written requests for cancellation if a resident can demonstrate compelling and/or unanticipated medical or financial hardship arising after the contract was submitted (documentation required).
+Student Housing and Residence Education will consider written requests for cancelation if a resident can demonstrate compelling and/or unanticipated medical or financial hardship arising after the contract was submitted (documentation required).
 Examples of this level hardship may include a severe automobile accident, proven bankruptcy or Chapter 11.
-Signing another lease is not grounds for contract cancellation.
-A liquidated damages/cancellation fee applies.
+Signing another lease is not grounds for contract cancelation.
+A liquidated damages/cancelation fee applies.

 Academic year contracts run August to May, while year-round contracts run August to August.
 More information on housing contracts is available at: https://housing.ucmerced.edu/contract.